-The kids have a bad habit of getting not one but several band-aids out of each pack and throwing them all over the place.
-I have found band-aid butts in the fruit box above the microwave; in my cake tin and Tupperware drawers, not to mention all over the floor.
+For the last few weeks I have been shaking my head, grunting and getting completely annoyed with the state of my First-Aid Kit area in my pantry cupboard.
+One particular kid has a bad habit of getting band-aids out of each pack and throwing them all over the place.
+I have found butts in the fruit box above the microwave; in my cake tin and Tupperware drawers, not to mention all over the floor.

 Then I had a child pull something out of the shelves and one box came crashing down, of course they didn’t tell me until after everything was shoved back in the shelves all over the place.